-An executor or administrator will be appointed according to the will.
+An administrator or executor will be appointed according to the will.
 If there is no will, an executor will be appointed according to Texas law.
-This individual must carry out the probate process in order to help ensure the estate is distributed appropriately.
+This individual must carry out the probate process in order to ensure the estate is distributed appropriately.

-The normal process when a decedent had a valid will, which named an Executor for the Estate, is Independent Administration.
-With an Independent Administration, the Executor has more freedom to carry out his or her duties without strict oversight by a probate court.
-Another key distinction with this type of probate is that the Executor is not required to post a bond, or insurance policy, for the estate.
+The process when a decedent had a valid will, which named an Executor for the Estate, is known as Independent Administration.
+An Independent Administration gives the Executor more freedom to carry out his or her duties, without strict oversight by a probate court.
+Another key distinction with this type of probate is that the Executor is not required to post a bond or insurance policy for the estate.

-The process can vary quite a bit when someone has died without a will.
-Texas probate law typically requires that the estate fall under a stricter oversight by the court known as Dependent Administration.
-The administrator is required to post a surety bond, seek court approval for every step in the process of distributing an estate, as well as maintaining and filing reports every year with a Texas probate court regarding the estate.
+When someone has died without a will, this process can vary quite a bit.
+Texas probate law typically requires that the estate fall under a stricter oversight by the court, known as Dependent Administration.
+The administrator is required to post a surety bond, seek court approval for every step in the process of distributing an estate, while maintaining and filing reports every year with a Texas probate court regarding the estate.

 Other Ways to Probate a Will

-Another process by which you can probate a will in Texas is known as Muniment of Title.
+You can probate a will in Texas through a process known as Muniment of Title.
 This process can be utilized when a valid will exists, the estate has no debts except secured real estate, and Medicaid has no claims against the estate to recover benefits the decedent may have received.
-With Muniment of Title, the court has to determine that there is no need for a probate administration and admit the will into probate as a muniment or evidence of title to the assets of the estate.
-No Executor is appointed, but the individual who requests the Muniment of Title must file a sworn statement with the court within six-months verifying that the terms of the will have been carried out.
+With Muniment of Title, the court has to determine that there is no need for a probate administration, and admit the will into probate as a muniment or evidence of title to the assets of the estate.
+This process involves no Executor being appointed, but the individual requesting the Muniment of Title must file a sworn statement with the court within six-months, verifying that the terms of the will have been carried out.

 When a decedent has no will and the value of their estate is $50,000 or less, the beneficiaries of the estate can file a Small Estate Affidavit (sworn statement) to collect the property without having to go through the probate process.

-Most people will, at some point in their lives, experience the process listed above in the probate of a loved one’s estate.
-There are some who can avoid this process in specific circumstances.
-The following are considered Non Probate Assets in Texas and can be transferred to the beneficiary without probate:
+Most people will, at some point in their lives, experience the process listed above in the probate of an estate.
+This process can be avoided in some specific circumstances.
+The following are considered Non-Probate Assets in Texas and can be transferred to the beneficiary without probate: